ra-mm/dfconvert/README.md

 [![PyPI version](https://badge.fury.io/py/dfconvert.svg)](https://badge.fury.io/py/dfconvert)
 [![Build Status](https://travis-ci.org/dataflownb/dfconvert.svg?branch=beta-update)](https://travis-ci.org/dataflownb/dfconvert)

-This is a library allows the conversion of Dataflow notebooks into their IPykernel equivalents.
+This library allows the conversion of Dataflow notebooks into their IPykernel equivalents.
 There is no guarantee made that the Notebook that enters will be as efficient as the notebook in the Dfkernel but it will perform in the same way.

 A topological sort if also applied to the Notebook to ensure that it can be ran top down.